Internal languages of locally cartesian closed $(\infty,1)$-categories: Proof of the conjecture

 \end{lemma}

-\begin{proof} This follows from the definition of the Day convolution derived from the monoidal structure on $\square_\sharp$ since $\square_\sharp^1$ corresponds to the generating object $I^1$.
-It is important to note that $P(\text{Fr} \mathcal{T})$ is isomorphic to the category of homotopical Reedy fibrant diagram from $\square_\sharp^{op} \times \mathbf{Sp}_w$ to $\mathcal{T}$, where the product is given the canonical Reedy structure (here, it is actually an inverse category).
-This is because the Reedy fibrancy criterion is expressed in terms of limits, and limits commute with limits. \end{proof}
+\begin{proof} This follows from the definition of the Day convolution derived from the monoidal structure on $\square_\sharp^s$ since $(\square_\sharp^s)^1$ corresponds to the generating object $I^1$.
+For this, it is important to note that $P(\text{scFr}(\mathcal{T}))$ is isomorphic to the category of homotopical Reedy fibrant diagram from $(\square_\sharp^s)^{op} \times \mathbf{Sp}_w$ to $\mathcal{T}$, where the product is given the canonical Reedy structure (here, it is actually an inverse category).
+This is because the Reedy fibrancy criterion is expressed in terms of limits, and limits commute with one another. \end{proof}

 \begin{corollary} The cubical frame functor factors through $\mathbf{scTrb^p}_\pi$ \end{corollary}